Cristina MateescuOctober 08, 2021

 Integrate your ATS and CRM for a stellar candidate experience

 Finding the right HR technology solution is like finding the right candidate — it takes time, effort, and vision.
-With more than 98% of Fortune 500 companies currently using an ATS to support recruiting, its true potential becomes apparent when you use it together with a CRM to discover, engage, and convert talent.
+With more than currently using an ATS to streamline their recruiting processes, the true power of a CRM and ATS becomes apparent when you use them together.

-What's even more powerful?
-A comprehensive talent experience platform that seamlessly integrates a company’s career site, CRM, ATS, and more in one platform.
+By purchasing a comprehensive talent experience suite that seamlessly integrates a company’s career site, CRM, and ATS in one platform, your team can utilize powerful data-driven results efficiently to deliver the ideal recruitment and candidate experience.
 Ready to find your next hire?

-Learn how Phenom’s Talent CRM can help your company reach its hiring goals — request a demo today!
+For more information about how Phenom’s Talent CRM can help your company reach its goals, request a demo today!

 Get the latest talent experience insights delivered to your inbox.